Costa Rican Sea Turtles

 • Counting eggs as the turtle lays them within the egg-chamber.

-• Helping to check each turtle for scars from boat-strikes or from interactions with fishing gear.
+• Helping to check each turtle for scars from boat strikes or interactions with fishing gear.
 If necessary, removing any hooks found.

 • Recording data